Springfield, Missouri: Civil War

 By 1861, Springfield's population had grown to approximately 2,000, and it had become an important commercial hub.
-In the late 1850s, telegraph lines, previously only to St. Louis, reached Springfield.
-News from point further west was brought to Springfield overland and then sent by telegraph to what was then called the New York Associated Press.
-At the start of the American Civil War, Springfield was divided in its loyalty, as it had been settled by people from both the North and South, as well as by German immigrants in the mid-19th century who tended to support the Union.
+In the late 1850s, telegraph lines, previously connected only as far as St. Louis, reached Springfield.
+News from points further west was brought to Springfield overland.
+It was sent by telegraph to what was then called the New York Associated Press.

+At the start of the American Civil War, Springfield was divided in its loyalty.
+It had been settled by people from both the North and South, including slaveholders.
+It also attracted many German immigrants in the mid-19th century, who tended to support the Union.

 The Union and Confederate armies both recognized the city's strategic importance and sought to control it.
 They fought the Battle of Wilson's Creek on August 10, 1861, a few miles southwest of town.
-The battle was a Confederate victory, and Nathaniel Lyon became the first Union General killed in Civil War.
-Union troops retreated to Lebanon to regroup.
+The battle was a Confederate victory, and Nathaniel Lyon was killed here, the first Union General to die in the Civil War.
+Union troops retreated to the nearby town of Lebanon to regroup.
 When they returned, they found that most of the Confederate army had withdrawn.

 On October 25, 1861, Union Major Charles Zagonyi led an attack against the remaining Confederates in the area, in a battle known as the First Battle of Springfield, or Zagonyi's Charge.
 Zagonyi's men removed the Confederate flag from Springfield's public square and returned to camp.
 It was the only Union victory in southwestern Missouri in 1861.
 The increased military activity in the area set the stage for the Battle of Pea Ridge in northern Arkansas in March 1862.